AscendingPassage.com HOME PAGE.

 glass.
 It is the quarter burnt by the soldiers of Cambyses.
 They were

-great destroyers of the queen city, were these same Persian soldiers.
+great destroyers of the queen city, these Persian soldiers.

 To break up the obelisks and the colossal statues they conceived the